- What the parents must do

 - Satisfy the Registrar that they can’t agree on the child’s name

-- Choose a pathway for determining the name.
+- Choose an option for determining the name.

-The Registrar will be satisfied that parents are unable to agree on the child's name if:
+The Registrar will be satisfied that parents can't agree on the child's name if:

-- There is no agreed name on the Birth Registration Statement (BRS), and
+- There is no agreed name on the birth registration, and

 - There has not been successful mediation.